-Farmers have a higher risk of experiencing a serious or fatal workplace injury, have higher incidence of cardiovascular (heart) disease, some cancers, mental illness and suicide.
+Farmers have a higher risk of experiencing a serious or fatal workplace injury, have higher incidence of cardiovascular (heart) disease, some cancers and suicide.
 Some of the challenges for farm men and women are that they often live and work at the same place.
 This means that some of the work place risks are present every day, even when not working.
 People can become acclimatised to these risks and accept risk-taking behaviour as part of everyday farming work and life.
 This may make people complacent and stop actively looking for ways to reduce risk.

 Between 2006-2009, people working on farms were at least twice as likely to sustain an injury requiring hospitalisation when compared to the general Australian workforce.
-In NSW from 2000 to 2005, there were 6798 people admitted to hospital as a result of an injury on a farm.
+In NSW from January 2010 to June 2014, there were 6278 people admitted to hospital as a result of an injury on a farm.
 These most commonly occur through slips, trips and falls, livestock handling, machinery use and farm vehicles.
-Older people are at increased risk of injury through falling.
-Quad bikes continue to be the leading cause of unintentional death and serious injury in Australia—for workers and non-workers.
-This pattern has remained consistent from 2010-2015.
+Males have a higher proportion of injuries than females, particularly for injuries involving motorbikes.
+Females are more likely to sustain horse related injuries than males.

 References used for this topic page